firebadnofire/secure-dns-proxy/README.md

 sudo make install
 ```

 By default this places the binary in `/usr/local/bin`, a runnable config in `/etc/secure-dns-proxy/config.json`, an example config at `/etc/secure-dns-proxy/config.example.json`, a systemd unit at `/etc/systemd/system/secure-dns-proxy.service`, and a sysctl drop-in at `/etc/sysctl.d/80-secure-dns-proxy.conf`.
+The installer also creates a dedicated `secure-dns-proxy` system user/group and owns the runnable config and `/etc/secure-dns-proxy` directory to that account.

 Enable/start the unit after installation:

 ```sh
 sudo systemctl enable --now secure-dns-proxy.service